confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 When KSQL deserializes a Kafka message into a row, the key is deserialized into the key field(s) and the message's value is deserialized into the value field(s).

-By default, KSQL expected any key or value with only a single field to have been serialized as an anonymous value, not as a named field within a record as would be the case if there were multiple fields.
+By default, KSQL expects any key with a single-field schema to have been serialized as an anonymous value, not as a named field within a record, as would be the casr if there were multiple fields.

+Conversely, by default, KSQL expects any value with a single-field schema to have been serialized as a named field within a record.

+The defaults for single-field key and values differ as they reflect the most common usages of KSQL.
+Also, any change to the key schema is likely a breaking change for any existing system, as it will change the partitioning of data.
+Therefore, evolution of key schemas is generally not a concern.

-So, for example, where as a value with multiple fields might look like the following in JSON:
+Taking the value schema as an example, a value with multiple fields might look like the following in JSON:

 .. code:: json